michaloblastni/eeg_test_for_ti/README.md

-# EEG-Based Scientific Test for Targeted Individuals
+# EEG-Based Scientific Test for Targeted Individuals v 0.0.1

+Warning: This is a research prototype.
+It is not a final product.
+The dataset used is good enough to train an AI model, however it is unknown what EEG device it was recorded with.
+We need targeted individuals to anonymously record their own EEG, i.e. using OpenBCI 32bit 8ch and contribute their data to this project.
+Once 40 TIs have contributed, and 40 controls who are not targeted, the current code should be able to classify each subject with a high accuracy.
+On the sample data set, mean subject accuracy is 90.42%.

+More about the OpenBCI hardware is at ([TargetedIndividSci](https://www.reddit.com/r/TargetedIndividSci/comments/1mm3s4c/openbci_32bit_8_channels_at_a_low_cost/)].

-EEG-Based Scientific Test for Whether a Subject is a Targeted Individual
+# EEG-Based Scientific Test for Whether a Subject is a Targeted Individual

-Download the dataset from ([Brain Bio MSU](http://brain.bio.msu.ru/eeg_schizophrenia.htm)).
+Download the sample dataset from ([Brain Bio MSU](http://brain.bio.msu.ru/eeg_schizophrenia.htm)).

 This workspace contains a PyTorch implementation based on the paper "Schizophrenia Detection on EEG Signals Using an Ensemble of a Lightweight Convolutional Neural Network" ([MDPI](https://www.mdpi.com/2076-3417/14/12/5048)).